onyekaokonji/ConVIRT-PyTorch-Implementation/README.md

 # ConVIRT-PyTorch-Implementation
-ConVIR uses contrastive learning for learning medical image representations using pairs of images and text.
+ConVIRT uses contrastive learning for learning medical image representations using pairs of images and text.